Paul E. Tobin Jr.

 Paul Edward Tobin Jr. (born c.
-1941) is a retired rear admiral of the United States Navy.
+1940) is a retired rear admiral of the United States Navy.
 He served as Oceanographer of the Navy from 1996 to 1998 and Director of Naval History from 2005 to 2008.

 Early life

 Paul Tobin attended Lawrenceville School and graduated from the United States Naval Academy in 1963.
 Rear Admiral Tobin is married to Lynne Carter Tobin from Shaker Heights, Ohio, and they have two daughters.

 Naval career

 Following graduation from the Naval Academy, Tobin reported to USS Towers (DDG-9) where he served as First Lieutenant and Main Propulsion assistant.
-After graduating with distinction from the Naval Destroyer School in 1966, he was assigned as Engineer Officer in USS Davis (DD-937), where he was awarded a Bronze Star for operations associated with the salvage of USS Liberty (AGTR-5) after that ship sustained heavy combat damage in the Six-Day War or 1967 Arab-Israeli War.
+After graduating with distinction from the Naval Destroyer School in 1966, he was assigned as Engineer Officer in USS Davis (DD-937), where he was awarded a Bronze Star for operations associated with the salvage of the USS Liberty (AGTR-5) after the ship sustained heavy damage in the 1967 Six-Day War due to an attack by Israel.

 In 1968, he commenced postgraduate studies at the Naval Postgraduate School, which culminated in a Master of Science degree in computer systems management.
 In 1970, he joined the staff of Naval Destroyer School in Newport, Rhode Island, as head of the Technical Training Branch and as an engineering instructor in the Department Head and Prospective Commanding Officer and Prospective Executive Officer Departments.